Rachilde: Gender and sexuality

 Although Rachilde was married to a man, her experience was not typical of a woman of her day.
 She distrusted women and envied the privilege of men.
 She referred to women as the inferior brothers of men.
 Rachilde was known to dress in men's clothes, even though doing so was in direct violation of French law.
 Her reasons are not entirely clear, as there is both boldness and polite reserve in a request she filed for a permit to do so:Dear Sir, please authorize me to wear men's clothing.
-Please read the following attestation, I beg you and do not confuse my inquiry with other classless women who seek scandal under the above costume.She did refer to herself as androgynous, but her definition was functional and pragmatic.
+Please read the following attestation, I beg you and do not confuse my inquiry with other classless women who seek scandal under the above costume.
+She did refer to herself as androgynous, but her definition was functional and pragmatic.
 There was such a thing as a man of letters, not a woman of letters.
 Hence, she was both a woman and man.
-Nor was she shy about that, identifying herself on her cards as, "Rachilde, homme de lettres," a man of letters.
+Nor was she shy about that, identifying herself on her cards as "Rachilde, homme de lettres", a man of letters.

 Her views on gender were strongly influenced by her distrust of her mother and her envy of the privileged freedom she saw in men like her philandering father.I never trusted women since I was first deceived by the eternal feminine under the maternal mask and I don't trust myself anymore.
 I always regretted not being a man, not so much because I value the other half of mankind but because, since I was forced by duty or by taste to live like a man, to carry alone the heavy burden of life during my childhood, it would have been preferable to have had at least the privileges if not the appearances.Apart from her marriage and her often flirtatious friendships, Rachilde did engage in love affairs.
-She had an early affair with a man named Léo d' Orfer, to whom she dedicated Monsieur Venus.
-Just prior to writing Monsieur Venus, she had an fruitless passion for Catulle Mendès.
+She had an early affair with a man named Léo d'Orfer, to whom she dedicated Monsieur Vénus.
+Just prior to writing Monsieur Vénus, she had a fruitless passion for Catulle Mendès.
 Though she would later deny even a slight attraction to women, Rachilde also had a relationship with the enigmatic Gisèle d'Estoc, a bisexual woman of some notoriety at the time.
 It was an affair that unfolded in playful secrecy and ended with tremendous drama in 1887.